martinmoene/type-lite/README.md

 The [*lest* test framework](https://github.com/martinmoene/lest) is included in the [test folder](test).

-The following steps assume that the [*type* source code](https://github.com/martinmoene/type) has been cloned into a directory named `./type`.
+The following steps assume that the [*type lite* source code](https://github.com/martinmoene/type) has been cloned into a directory named `./type`.

 1. Create a directory for the build outputs.